kocemir/kocemir.github.io/_includes/cv.md

 <p align='justify'>
 I am a first year Ph.D. student at the Electrical and Electronics Engineering department in Bilkent University/UMRAM under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank"> Assist.
 Prof. Aykut Koc</a>.
 I have completed my M.Sc. and B. Sc. in the same department at Bilkent University and Sabancı University, respectively.
 My primary research focus centers on <b> Machine Learning </b>,<b> Deep Learning </b> and <b> Signal Processing </b>with a strong emphasis on the statistical and mathematical foundations underpinning these fields.
 I seek to design intelligent learning systems that can be seamlessly integrated into multidisciplinary teams.
 I have had the privilege of gaining hands-on experience during my undergraduate studies, particularly in the development of cutting-edge deep learning-based Brain-Computer Interface (BCI) systems.
 As part of my master's studies, I have worked on the intersection of signal processing, time series analysis, image processing and natural language processing.
-Currently, I am working on graph neural networks and large language models, their applications on computational biology, in particular transcriptomics studies.
+Currently, I am working on graph neural networks and large language models, and their applications on computational biology, in particular transcriptomics studies.
 I believe that science should be open and reproducible and freely publish my research code to <a href="https://github.com/kocemir" target="_blank">GitHub</a>.
 </p><br>